heapwolf/level-2pc/README.md

 There are trade-offs to every type of replication.
 I will try to create some specific numbers for you soon.

-# REPLICATION METHODS

-## SYNCHRONOUS REPLICATION (SYNC)

-Write is not considered complete until all peers have acknowledged the write.
-Strong Consistency.
-Unfortunately in this mode, if a single peer goes down, then replication will not take place across the remaining peers.

-## SEMI-SYNCHRONOUS REPLICATION (SEMISYNC) (DEFAULT)

-The write is considered complete as soon as all connected and alive peers confirm the write.
-In this mode, if a peer goes down, it is removed from the peers required to acknowledge the write.
-This still provides strong consistency for all the connected peers, but better fault tolerance and flexibility for adding new peers and for peers going down for maintainance or network distruptions.

 # USAGE

 ## EXAMPLE